arbitraryexecution/forta-bot-templates/contract-variable-monitor/SETUP.md

 # Contract Variable Monitor Agent Template

-This agent monitors contract variable values for specified contract addresses.
-Alert type and severity are specified per variable per contract address.
+This agent monitors contract variables that contain numeric values for specified contract addresses.
+Upper and lower percent change thresholds, number of data points to collect before checking for percent changes, and alert type and severity are specified per variable per contract address.

 ## Agent Setup Walkthrough

 The following steps will take you from a completely blank template to a functional agent.

-1. Open the `agent-config.json` file.
+1. Copy the `agent-config.json.example` file to a new file named `agent-config.json`.

 2. `developerAbbreviation` (required) - Type in your desired abbreviation to specify your name or your development team name.
 For example, Arbitrary Execution uses the abbreviation `"AE"` for its `developerAbbreviation` value.